SEKOIA-IO/documentation/docs/playbooks/library/stix.md

-### Observables to Contextualized Indicators
+### Remove Orphan Objects

-Generate Contextualized Indicators from Observables
+Remove objects without any relationship from a STIX bundle.